 This latter case is similar to microwave assisted magnetic recording (MAMR).
 Here, instead of having a time varying it is a fixed frequency of about ~GHz/kOe and large to reduce the number of required cycles.

-However, this is not a real physical device.
-Gilbert damping arises from coupling of a thermal bath to the magnetization .
-In order to comply with thermodynamics, we require stochastic fields acting on the magnetization .
-The result of this stochastic field is to introduce a variation of around the equilibrium orientation.
+The result of thermal fluctuations is to introduce a variation of around the equilibrium orientation.
 In conventional recording this introduces a diffusive flux which allows some grains to switch even when .
 In dynamic recording, has a distribution in and causing either a mismatched phase or distribution of resonant angular frequency , respectively.
+And, of course, it breaks the high symmetry of the results reported here.
 W.F.
 Brown, Thermal fluctuations of a single-domain particle, Phys.
 Rev., 130 (1963), p.
 1677